If you're taking a Subject Test in Mathematics, bring an approved calculator on test day. Test centers will not provide one.

 - It may help to do scratch work in the test book.
 Get your thoughts down before using your calculator.

 - Make sure your calculator is in good working order and that batteries are fresh.
-Bring extra batteries in your bag.
-If your calculator fails during testing and you have no backup, you'll have to complete the test without it or cancel that test.
+The test center will not have batteries or extra calculators.
+If your calculator fails during testing and you have no backup, you'll have to complete the test without it.

 - All scientific calculators